Parish Churches

 former Horgan Church, had been properly transferred to Seymour’s new church, may be found on the eastern gable

-wall below stained glass window above high alter bearing the inscription;
+wall below the stained glass window above high alter bearing the inscription;

 “Sacred to the memory of